RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

 ### Connecting to The Things Network (TTN)

-The Things Network is about enabling low power devices to be used in long range gateways that connect to an open-source, decentralized network and exchange data with Applications.
+The Things Network is about enabling low-power devices to be used in long-range gateways that connect to an open-source, decentralized network and exchange data with Applications.
 Learn more about [**The Things Network**](https://www.thethingsnetwork.org/docs/).

 In this section, you will be connecting the RAK4260 Breakout Board to The Things Network (TTN).

-If you don't have an account yet, head on to [https://www.thethingsnetwork.org/](https://www.thethingsnetwork.org/) and create an account.
-Once done, log in to your account, and on the home page, go to the console.
-Refer to Figure 7.
+1. If you don't have an account yet, head on to [https://www.thethingsnetwork.org/](https://www.thethingsnetwork.org/) and create an account.
+Once done, log in to your account.
+And on the home page, go to the console.
+Refer to **Figure 7**.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/ttn-home-page.png"